-INDUSTRY and COMMUNITY EDUCATION
+COMMUNITY & INDUSTRY EDUCATION

-Industry and Community Education is comprised of the offices of Industry and Community Education on each campus and the district-wide offices of Corporate Solutions and Economic Development, Preparatory Education - Adult Education Services, and the Small Business Development Center.
-Classes may vary in length from one session to a full semester and, in most cases, are open to interested persons without regard to previous educational background and without formal admission.
+Community & Industry Education is comprised of the offices of Community & Industry Education on each campus and the district-wide offices of Corporate Solutions and Economic Development, Workforce Solutions, and the Small Business Development Center.
+Classes are categorized as Workforce Training & Certifications, Preparatory Education, and Lifelong Learning.
+These classes may vary in length from one session to a full quarter/semester and, in most cases, are open to interested persons without regard to previous educational background and without formal admission.
 Traditional college credit is not granted for most of these classes; however, Continuing Education Units (CEUs) and Certificates of Completion are awarded in selected courses and programs.

-The offices of Industry and Community Education, located at each campus, provide a wide range of basic skills, technical, vocational, and community service noncredit programs, courses, workshops, forums, professional development, and seminars for working professionals and the general public.
-These courses and programs offer opportunities for individuals to stay current in new developments in their present occupations or to further their education for new careers or new fields of interest.
+The offices of Community & Industry Education, located at each campus, provide a wide range of basic skills, technical, vocational, and community service noncredit programs, courses, workshops, forums, professional development, and seminars for working professionals and the general public.
+These courses and programs offer opportunities for individuals to stay current in new developments in their present occupation or to further their education for new careers or new fields of interest.
 Each campus offers career programs in a variety of occupational areas.
-Industry and Community

-Education programs for the general public include the Senior's College for adults 55 and older and College for Kids offered at all campuses.
+Community & Industry Education programs for Lifelong Learning include the Senior's College for adults 55 and, older and Youth Programs offered at all campuses.
 Personal enrichment courses in arts and crafts, dance, physical fitness, and more are also available.

-The office of Corporate Solutions and Economic Development located at the Tarrant County College Opportunity Center and the Alliance Corporate Training Center, works with Tarrant County employers to design and deliver contract and customized training programs to continually upgrade the skills of the current and future workforce and keep pace with ever-changing technologies.
+The office of Corporate Solutions & Economic Development located at the Tarrant County College Opportunity Center and the Alliance Corporate Training Center, works with Tarrant County employers to design and deliver contract and customized training programs to continually upgrade the skills of the current and future workforce and keep pace with ever-changing technologies.
 Grant-funded skills development training programs are available for qualifying businesses.

-The office of Preparatory Education - Adult Education Services operates a network of learning centers in the community to assist people in improving their basic reading, math and ESL skills at little or no cost to qualified adults.
+The Office of Workforce Services operates a network of learning centers in the community to assist people in improving their basic reading, math, ESL skills and GED programs at little or no cost to qualified adults.
 Grant-funded skills development training programs are available for qualifying disadvantaged, unemployed, underemployed and/or disabled adults.

-The Small Business Development Center offers training and consulting services throughout the community for small business owners or potential owners to provide practical assistance and solutions to grow and prosper in today's business world.
-The program is part of a nationwide system that links the resources of federal, state and local government to colleges, universities and the private sector to meet the specialized and complex needs of small businesses.
+The Small Business Development Center offers consulting services throughout the community for small business owners or potential owners to provide practical assistance and solutions to grow and prosper in today's business world.
+The program is part of a nationwide system that links the resources of federal, state and local government to colleges, universities, and the private sector to meet the specialized and complex needs of small businesses.

-Industry and Community Education is designed to provide educational opportunities to people wherever they may be located within the TCC District.
-Additional information or a current catalog is available at the Industry and Community Education office at any campus or off-campus location and online.
+Community & Industry Education is designed to provide educational opportunities to people wherever they may be located within the TCC service area.
+Additional information about Community & Industry Education can be found online at www.tccd.edu/CIE or at the Community & Industry Education office at any campus or off-campus location.